TechnicalInterviewPrep/urlShortener/README.md

 We will use Base62 for our hash values (numbers, uppercase letters, and lowercase letters)
 5 character long hash values => 62^5 = ~1B unique combinations
 6 character long hash values => 62^6 = ~57B unique combinations
-Each hash value will need to be 6 characters long
+Since we need 6B unique combinations, each hash value will need to be 6 characters long
+1 char = 1 byte
 6 bytes per hash value => 36GB for all hash values

 Now we can figure out how much data our system will be moving around at any given time